phinguyen06/ecommerce/README.md

 # eCommerce

 eCommerce is plain old java project with jsp pages to create a shopping cart application with payment processing through paypal api.
-Application can run on any database and jdbc drive.
-What bundled in the application is scripts and drive to run mysql.
+Application can run on any database and jdbc driver.
+What bundled in the application is scripts and driver to run mysql.
 It's a working application that can be replicated with small chances.
 You can standup a new application up quickly.

 # Setup